 >>Unchanged part skipped<<

+If the target eNodeB knows (e.g. by configuration) that the UE’s E-UTRA radio capabilities applicable to the target eNB may be different to the E-UTRA radio capabilities stored in the source eNodeB (e.g. for handover to/from an E-UTRA eNodeB that supports the NTN enhancements as defined in TS 36.300 [5]), then the target eNodeB shall trigger retrieval of the radio capability information again from the UE.

+NOTE: In order to support handover from an E-UTRA eNodeB that supports the NTN enhancements as defined in TS 36.300 [5] the target eNodeB needs to be upgraded to support the above behaviour.

 With the above agreement from RAN2 and SA2, if the target eNB detects the UE’s E-UTRA radio capabilities are different between the source eNB and target eNB with respect to the network type (i.e., TN or NTN), the target eNB shall trigger retrieval of the radio capability information from UE.